itrocks-ts/modal/README.md

 # modal

-Automatically closes #modal elements when a form is submitted or a link is clicked.
+Lightweight modal with default styling and auto-close on form submit or link click.